jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 The waterloo co-op scene is competitive due to perceived prestige from co-ops over others.
 We have this perception because someone has a co-op in a certain location (California) or from a specific company (FAANG) and we assume they are special or smarter than someone who doesn't have it.
 The reality of this is that your job doesn't mean much more than what it is, a job.
 I've made this mistake in the past, and I've seen people treat their job **as their identity**.
 You identity is comprised of your job, but it shouldn't entirely be composed of your job or co-ops.
 There is more to life than that.

 I don't think there should be moments where you don't help someone.
 Either in coursework, interview prep, or otherwise in life.
 I still remember when I switched into CS and I knew nothing.
 Many people feel like this and although this is fairly obvious statement, helping someone else is not a detrimental thing.
 It is a net positive for everyone and yourself.
 When we motivate one another to do their best we collectively succeed.
 I always felt it was important to give back in any way possible.
 Whether it be being an orientation leader, mentoring others, or helping others achieve their goals.

-We perform better when we are on the same team.
+Tech is plagued by people trying to prove they are worthy and better than others.
+This behaviour might be spurned upon by the broadness of the field, the general insecurity of people, or the false positive/negative litmus test they conduct during interviews.
+I've already said my interviewing thoughts in a [separate post](/co-op3/), but I think it extends beyond that.
+The most important thing is to be a good person.
+The accomplishments are secondary.
+As vague as that sounds, I think it is really important to not lose our humanity, remembering we all have our flaws.

 ### Closing Thoughts

 There comes a time in everyone's life where things end.
 University ending and a full-time job starts.
-Nothing in life really "ends" completely in the traditional sense. (akin to the Watchmen comic I showed above) I still talk to people either recently graduated, looking to graduate soon, looking to apply to Uwaterloo, or just starting out undergrad.
+Nothing in life really "ends" completely in the traditional sense. (akin to the Watchmen comic I showed above) I still talk to people who either recently graduated, are looking to graduate soon, are looking to apply to Uwaterloo, or just starting out undergrad.
 Looking back the hardships that impeded my success early on served as guidance to where I would eventually land.
-There were things I believe to be prophetic of success or things I would work towards that would eventually have had no impact overall.
+There were things I believed to be prophetic of success and things I would work towards that would eventually have had no impact overall.
 Other small things I didn't even notice ended up having substantial impact on me without me knowing at that moment.
 It is hard to truly predict your path.

 - I did not envision graduating with a CS degree in 2014.
 I started as a Science and Business Major and deciding later on that it wasn't a good fit for me.

+- I would take some math upper-year courses like co342 (graph theory) with some people from my 1st co-op (years since that co-op)

+- I ended up doing a co-op in Vancouver by accident and it ended up being my favourite internship of them all

-- In 2017 I was unable to get a developer job co-op.
-Three years later I did an developer internship at LinkedIn.
+- In 2017 I was unable to get a software engineering co-op.
+Three years later I did an internship at LinkedIn.

 - I went to multiple hackathons and failed multiple times.
 I had projects that melted down and people didn't want to team with me.
 I was persistent on winning one after 12 failed attempts at MHacks X.

 - I went to University of Waterloo initially to stay close to home, but eventually I wanted to travel North America.
 I ended up going to Vancouver, California, and Seattle for internships.

 - Okta was my first tech internship, and it also did not give me a return offer.
 At the time it was immensely disappointing.
 I realized later on that even if it had given a return offer, my life would not be substantially altered, I probably wouldn't have taken it.
 If anything I had to learn from the experience and their feedback.

-Tech is plagued by people trying to prove they are worthy and better than others.
-This behaviour might be spurned upon by the broadness of the field, the general insecurity of people, and the false positive/negative litmus test they conduct during interviews.
-I've already said my interviewing thoughts in a [separate post](/co-op3/), but I think it extends beyond that.
-The most important thing is to be a good person.
-The accomplishments are secondary.
-As vague as that sounds, I think it is really important to not lose our humanity, remembering we all have our flaws.

 ### The End